ZappaRoberto/Efficient_UNet/README.md

 ## Limitation and further improvement

-Try different normalization layer like groupnorm or layernorm Try to use depthwise conv in spd conv
+Try different normalization layer like groupnorm or layernorm <br/>
+Try to use depthwise conv in spd conv <br/>
-Try newer verion of LKA
+Try newer verion of LKA <br/>
+Try add batchnorm + activation before attention

 <div align="right">[ <a href="#Table-Of-Content">↑ to top ↑</a> ]</div>